sanjeevphd/site_content/content/about_me.rst

 ..
   Sanjeev Malalur, PhD

 I am a Research Engineer by profession and enjoy working with data and machine learning, primarily using Python and it's vast and ever growing collection of libraries and frameworks.
-This site is a collection of posts - mostly for self-reflection, learning and recall, and a few pages about me.
-I also practice meditation, workout often, play drums, read for enjoyment and trying to teach myself how to juggle.
+I also practice meditation, workout often, play the drums, read for enjoyment and juggle.
+I intend to use this site as a collection of posts - primarily for learning and self-reflection.

+More content coming soon.